alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2026/2026-04-20-prophetic-sunnah-vs-sufism.md

 category: [fatwas,sects,sufism,audios]
 link: "https://binothaimeen.net/s/96lshzp3"
 mp3: "https://sounds.binothaimeen.net/storage/uploads/ftawamp3/Lw_110_07.mp3"
-excerpt: "Our view is that a believer must make the Messenger of Allah (peace and blessings of Allah be upon him) the one followed above all else."
+summary: "Our view is that a believer must make the Messenger of Allah (peace and blessings of Allah be upon him) the one followed above all else."
 muftis:
   shaykh:
     - name: Shaykh Ibn Uthaymeen